August 6, 2021

 But what if you are starting to work on a new project?
 Should you create just GA4?
 What about Universal Analytics?

-Before we continue: this is just my opinion and if you think differently, feel free to follow your own decision.
+Before we continue: this is just my opinion and if you think other way, feel free to follow your own decision.

 With the current feature set of Google Analytics 4, I would use it just as an additional tool.
 The main tool should be Universal Analytics (but this approach will probably change at some point in 2021).
 But if you work with BigQuery, then having GA4 alone can make a lot of sense.

-But if BigQuery is something alien to you now, Universal Analytics can be your No.1 choice (alongside GA4).
+But if BigQuery is a rocket science to you now, Universal Analytics can be your No.1 choice (alongside GA4).
 That’s because UA is more mature compared to GA4 and GA4 is still lacking some features.

 This leads us to the next chapter…